Travel Programs in the Seattle Area

 Highline Community College is located in Des Moines.
 The school's closely tied programs in hospitality and travel provide a well-rounded education to aspiring travel and tourism professionals.
 Applicants need to have basic computer knowledge and strong keyboarding skills.

-Specialist Certificate in Travel and Tourism Industry Management
+Specialist Certificate in Hospitality and Tourism

 This short 18-credit program is designed for beginners or travel agents that want to build upon existing skills.
 Courses teach students about airline operations, domestic and international travel destinations, reservations systems and customer service.
 Students considering this program might want to note, though, that not all classes are offered every semester.